On Air Now

-The Queen has two honorary degrees in Music, a Bachelor of Music from University of London, and Doctor of Music from the University of Wales.
-Both were awarded before she ascended the throne and are symbolic of her devotion to music.
+The Queen had two honorary degrees in Music, a Bachelor of Music from University of London, and Doctor of Music from the University of Wales.
+Both were awarded before she ascended the throne as a symbol of her devotion to music.

 In 1973, the Queen presented the Queen Mother with an honorary Doctor of Music degree from the Royal College of Music.

 The Queen authorised the first female Master of the Queen’s Music, Scottish composer Judith Weir, whose royal appointment made history in 2014.